andela-cnwosu/ridme/README.md

 Add additional notes about how to deploy this on a live system

 ## Built With

 * [Node](https://nodejs.org/) - The web framework used
 * [npm](https://www.npmjs.com/) - Dependency Management

+## Limitations

+No project is perfect.
+Put all disappointments here.

 ## FAQ